redis/redis-doc/topics/sentinel-clients.md

 Handling reconnections
 ===

-Once the service name is resoled into the master address and a connection is established with the Redis master instance, every time a reconnection is needed, the client should resolve again the address using Sentinels restarting from Step 1.
+Once the service name is resolved into the master address and a connection is established with the Redis master instance, every time a reconnection is needed, the client should resolve again the address using Sentinels restarting from Step 1.
 For instance Sentinel should contacted again the following cases:

 * If the client reconnects after a timeout or socket error.
 * If the client reconnects because it was explicitly closed or reconnected by the user.